This is one bull’s-eye you don’t want to hit. Find out the facts about this tick-borne disease and how to prevent it.

 But there is some good news: Because Lyme disease is spread by a bacterium, Borrelia burgdorferi, it can easily be treated with antibiotics.
 However, it’s not always easy to diagnose, so it’s important to be aware of the signs — and protect against getting it in the first place.

 Check yourself, your children and your pets daily for ticks, especially behind ears and in armpits, scalp and groin.
 If you see one and remove it within a day, you’ll greatly reduce the chances of getting Lyme disease, as the bacterium needs about 36 hours to be transmitted from tick to host.
 Using fine-tipped tweezers, grab the tick close to your skin and pull up steadily.

 Then, keep an eye out for symptoms of Lyme disease.
 A classic “bull’s-eye” rash appears in about 70%-80% of infected people.
-“The rash, called erythema migrans, usually occurs within three to 30 days of a tick bite,” says Emily Blodget, MD, an infectious disease specialist at Keck Medicine of USC and an assistant professor of clinical medicine at the Keck School of Medicine of USC.
+“The rash, called erythema migrans, usually occurs within three to 30 days of a tick bite,” says Emily Blodget, MD, an infectious disease specialist at Keck Medicine of USC and a clinical associate professor of medicine at the Keck School of Medicine of USC.
 “It’s not painful, but it expands over the next few days.
 Other symptoms to watch for include headache, fatigue and muscle and joint pain.”